youldash/ProjectionKit/README.md

 ### Polyhedral Projection
 A generalized method for mapping from higher-dimensions in κ-dimensions, κ ≥ 2.

+## Sponsors
+Projection Kit is sponsored in part by the Department of Department of Computer Science at Umm Al-Qura University, Mecca, Saudi Arabia.

 ## License

 The MIT License (MIT)